 There are a few different types of CTAs that you can include in your bio.
 For instance, you can say “shop now” or “explore our product lines.”
 You can also include the value proposition in your CTA.
 For example, “save 20% off when you shop today.”
 If you’re going this route, specify a finite date or create a sense of urgency that will spur people to click your link if they want to earn those savings.

-Need more than one link?
+The final and most important part of any ecommerce Instagram bio is a link to your ecommerce website.
+If you don’t include your website, your customers won’t know how to find your products and you risk losing out on a possible sale.Luckily, Instagram allows you to include one clickable link in your bio.
+Make sure you are using this opportunity to drive people to your website.
+Your link should be short, connected to your brand when possible (e.g., www.macys.com) and avoid too many numbers or letters that make it look spammy.Need more than one link?
 Consider setting up a custom landing page, or a similar service that allows you to hyperlink multiple pages in one place.
 We recommend Sked Social’s link in bio tool, Sked Link.
 Sked Link allows you to make better use of your Instagram profile link by adding buttons to anywhere on the web.
 You can create a gallery of your Instagram posts that easily directs users to the right page.
 Plus, it can be designed so that it’s all on-brand!Check it out:

 To show you what a great ecommerce Instagram bio looks, we’ve rounded up some examples to use as inspiration.
 Before you head off to optimize your own Instagram bio, check out these three examples.

 What we like about it: